 I am acutely aware that having a steady supply of cinnamon rolls to use might be a predicament that is quite specific to me, but I’m sure that using shop-bought buns or a brioche loaf would work just as well – you may need to adjust the spices a little to compensate.
-You could also make this pudding with different types of bun, for example ones with cardamom, nuts, or fruit, as the custard will be infused with different flavours.
+You could also make this pudding with different types of bun, for example, ones with cardamom, nuts, or fruit, as the custard will then be infused with different flavours.

 Cinnamon bun custard pudding